Technology-facilitated abuse and sextortion

 Your image belongs to you: Young people social media and image autonomy | Body Safety Australia and Respect Victoria, 2025 | Read moreAn exploratory study on preventing image-based harms

-Despite being most affected by issues like grooming, “sextortion,” exposure to harmful content and social media impacts on mental health, young peoples’ voices are often left out of policy discussions.
+Online safety and the rights of children and young people | Open in new tabDespite being most affected by issues like grooming, “sextortion,” exposure to harmful content and social media impacts on mental health, young peoples’ voices are often left out of policy discussions.
 This event brought together leaders, researchers and advocates in children’s rights to participate in decisions that affect their lives, and explores this in relation to online safety and impact of online harms.
-We will hear from diverse perspectives in this nuanced, complicated and ever evolving issue | Open in new tab
+We will hear from diverse perspectives in this nuanced, complicated and ever evolving issue

 The online experiences of children in Australia | eSafety Commission | Read moreThe Keeping Kids Safe Online snapshots present topline findings on children’s experiences of a range of online harms and include age and gender differences.
 The prevalence of online harms varied by gender and age, with teens and trans and gender-diverse children generally more at risk of encountering online harms.